 -

-There are some types of poles that do not extend for downhill hiking, such as the newer Z-type poles.
-We prefer poles that do extend for downhill hiking to help take more impact off of your knees.
+Some poles do not extend for downhill hiking.
+We prefer poles that extend for downhill hiking, as they help take more impact off of your knees.

 -